anetasopa/anetasopa/README.md

 Here are links to them:

 ### SOLAR SYSTEM
-The page demonstrates how a solar system of planets looks and behaves when zoomed out.
+The page demonstrates how a solar system of planets looks and behaves when zoomed out 🪐
 * [link](https://solar-system-butterfly-123.netlify.app/)
 * [repo](https://github.com/butterfly-123/solar-system)